 You would then undergo a medical, substance misuse testing and a final fitness assessment.

-To comply with the requirements under the EU General Data Protection Regulation (GDPR) coming into effect on 25th May 2018 we have now amended our police officer and special constable application forms and reviewed how we collect your personal data.
+To comply with the requirements under the EU General Data Protection Regulation (GDPR) which came into effect on 25th May 2018, we have now amended our police officer and special constable application forms and reviewed how we collect your personal data.

-This means that from 25 May 2018 you must submit the new application form together with a posting preference form and the equality and diversity monitoring form.
+This means that you must submit the new application form together with a posting preference form and the equality and diversity monitoring form.

 The vetting form will no longer be required at the application stage.